-Students are encouraged to obtain a copy of the Praxis Study Companion which is available online at www.ets.org.
+Candidates are encouraged to obtain a copy of the Praxis Study Companion which is available online at www.ets.org.
 The Praxis Study Companion provides sample questions, test-taking strategies, template study plan, and information for understanding test scores.
 The College of Education and Behavioral Science maintains a Core Academic Skills for Educators computer review package, PLATO.
 The PLATO system is designed to help students prepare for the Praxis CORE exam.
 To have access to PLATO you must register in the Professional Education Programs office (ED 213).
+Available for FREE at Khan Academy are interactive practice tests for all three tests.

-State minimum cut-off scores have been adopted.
-Candidates seeking admission to the ASU Teacher Education Program must complete all three tests, and they must obtain a minimum score of 162 on reading (test code 5712), 165 on writing (test code 5722), and 162 on mathematics (test code 5732).
+Candidates seeking admission to the A-State EPP may complete all three tests and must obtain a minimum score of 162 on Reading (test code 5713), 165 on Writing (test code 5723), and 162 on Mathematics (test code 5733).
 The Core Academic Skills for Educators may be repeated in whole or in part.
 The Core Academic Skills for Educators is available on computer at the Testing Center during specific testing windows.
 Click on the website for the Praxis Test Centers and Dates for specific times.
 Score reporting in form of official documentation usually takes three weeks.